MurtadhaAlobaidi/soundgood-music-school/README.md

 * `help` displays all commands.
 * `list` lists all instruments that are available to rent.
 The listing shall show brand and price for each listed instrument.
 * `ensembles` List all ensembles held during the next week.
 For each ensemble tell whether it's full booked.
+* `rent` Shows the all rented and terminate instruments.
-* `rent<student_id  instrument_id>` Student can renting a specify instrument.
-Shows the all rented instruments.
+* `rent<student_id  instrument_id>` Student can rent specify instrument.
 Remember that a student is not allowed to rent more than two instruments at the same time.
 * `terminate <instrument_id>` Terminate an ongoing rental.
 * `quit` quits the application.